-You can make a funeral plan with most British Columbia Funeral Association members.
+You can make funeral plans in advance with a funeral home.
 Pre-arranging a funeral can help reduce financial and emotional stress after your death.
 For information on funeral homes in your area, contact the BC Funeral Association.

 Communicate your preferences with family and those close to you

 Be aware that your own wishes for the kind of funeral or memorial service you want won’t be binding on whoever’s arranging it.
-Even if you wrote those wishes into your will.
+Even if you write those wishes into your will.

 But if you write your preference for burial or cremation in your will, that preference is binding.
 (Except if following it would be unreasonable, impracticable, or cause hardship.)
 The same applies if you set out your preference for burial or cremation in a contract for cemetery or funeral services.
 If you say what you want in another way, such as through a letter or simply telling a loved one, that’s not legally binding.